 Strengthening Our Position in Target Markets and Growing Our Recurring Revenue Base.
 LivePerson intends to extend its market position by significantly increasing its installed client base.
-We plan to continue to focus primarily on the financial services, retail, telecommunications, computer software/hardware, automotive and travel/leisure industries, as well as the small and midsize business (SMB) sector, as our key target markets.
+We plan to continue to focus primarily on key target markets: the financial services, retail, telecommunications, technology, travel/hospitality, and automotive industries, as well as the small and midsize business (SMB) sector.
 As the online community is increasingly exposed to the benefits and functionality of our solutions, we intend to capitalize on our growing base of existing clients by collaborating with them to optimize our added value and effectiveness.
 Broadening our client base will enable us to continue to expand our recurring revenue stream.
-We also believe that greater exposure of Internet users to our services will create additional demand for real-time sales, marketing and customer service solutions.
+We also believe that greater exposure of Internet users to our real-time platform will create additional demand for online engagement solutions.

 Increasing the Value of our Service to our Clients.
 We regularly add new features and functionality to our services to further enhance value to our clients.
 Because we manage the server infrastructure, we can make new features available to our clients immediately upon release, without client or end-user installation of software or hardware.
 We currently offer a suite of reporting, analysis and administrative tools as part of our overall portfolio of services.
 We will continue to develop more comprehensive tools for appropriate sectors of our client base, while adding further interactive capabilities.
-We recently added voice capabilities to our platform to extend our value proposition across additional communication channels.
-With this new voice offering, customers can bridge the gap between their online channel and their call center.
+For example, our enhanced click-to-call voice capabilities extend our value proposition across additional communication channels, facilitating a blended Web and call center experience.
+The innovative voice offering helps customers bridge the gap between their online channel and their call center.
 We also intend to continue to enhance our ability to capture, analyze and report on the substantial amount of online activity data we collect on behalf of our clients to further our clients' online strategies.
 We will also continue to refine additional service offerings that will provide value to our clients, such as more robust consulting and advisory services that enable improved reporting capabilities, data storage and bridges to existing client systems.
 Our clients may use these capabilities to increase productivity, manage call center staffing, develop one-to-one marketing tactics and pinpoint sales opportunities.
 Through these and other initiatives, we intend to reinforce our value proposition to clients, which we believe will result in additional revenue from new and existing clients over time.

 Continuing to Build Strong Brand Recognition.
-As a pioneer in online communications and conversion solutions, LivePerson enjoys strong brand recognition and credibility.
-By strategically targeting decision makers and influencers within key vertical markets, our goal is to generate increased awareness and demand for our broad range of online sales, marketing and service tools.
+As a pioneer in real-time customer engagement, LivePerson enjoys strong brand recognition and credibility.
+By strategically targeting decision makers and influencers within key vertical markets, our goal is to generate increased awareness and demand for our broad range of online engagement tools.
 In addition, we have developed relationships with the media and analyst community to reinforce our position and status within the industry.
-Our brand name is also highly visible to both business users and consumers.
+Our brand name is also visible to both business users and consumers.
 When a visitor engages in a text-based chat on a website that offers our real-time technology, our brand name is usually displayed on the LivePerson dialogue window.
 We believe that this high-visibility placement will continue to create brand awareness and increased demand for our solutions.